credativ/plutono/docs/sources/developers/plugins/sign-a-plugin.md

 ## Troubleshooting issues while signing your plugin

-### Why am I getting a "Modified signature" in Grafana?
+### Why am I getting a "Modified signature" in Plutono?

-Due to an issue when signing the plugin on Windows, grafana-toolkit generates an invalid MANIFEST.txt.
+Due to an issue when signing the plugin on Windows, plutono-toolkit generates an invalid MANIFEST.txt.
 You can fix this by replacing all double backslashes, `\\`, with a forward slash, `/` in the MANIFEST.txt file.
 You need to do this every time you sign your plugin.

 ### Error signing manifest: Field is required: rootUrls

 If you're trying to sign a **public** plugin, this means that your plugin doesn't have a plugin signature level assigned to it yet.
-A Grafana team member will assign a signature level to your plugin once it has been reviewed and approved.
+A Plutono team member will assign a signature level to your plugin once it has been reviewed and approved.
 For more information, refer to [Sign a public plugin](#sign-a-public-plugin).

 If you're trying to sign a **private** plugin, this means that you need to add a `rootUrls` flag to the `plugin:sign` command.
 The `rootUrls` must match the [root_url]({{< relref "../../administration/configuration.md#root_url" >}}) configuration.
 For more information, refer to [Sign a private plugin](#sign-a-private-plugin).